omer259/PartyConnectUser/README.md

-# PartyConnect
+# PartyConnectUser
-Website for PartyConnect app
+Website for PartyConnectUser app